 I’ll occasionally admit a KW agent will behave in a way we’re not proud of.
 It happens.
 We’re human but when it happens I’ve seen it handled in ways that dig into the reasons, try to understand what’s behind it, and help to cure the real problem, not just ignore it or just treat the symptoms.
 This comes from what we refer to as Culture.

 This defines how we’ll treat each other and carries into how we treat our clients, vendors, and customers.
 There’s more to why I’m still here but my point is not to measure just the dollars when figuring out where to be.

 Culture matters.
-Team leaders who care about the success of their agents, management that cares about the well being of their offices, corporate officers who live out the culture in front of us.
+Team leaders who care about the success of their agents, management that cares about the well-being of their offices, and corporate officers who live out the culture in front of us.
 It all adds up to more opportunities, more training, and more growth than either a dependent model or an independent model.